robbinsc4ATWIT/DataScienceProject/README.md

 The National Basketball Association (NBA) stands as one of the most prestigious professional basketball leagues globally, showcasing top-tier athletes from around the world.
 As the NBA continues to evolve, teams face the ongoing challenge of effectively evaluating player performance, making informed decisions on player contracts, and predicting player career longevity.
 In this project, I aim to explore these key aspects of NBA player analysis using a comprehensive dataset encompassing player statistics, contract details, and career trajectories.
 # Research Questions
 1. Impact of player height on effectivness: This question will explore the physical attribute of height and how it relates to a players key performance metrics.
 I expect there to be a positive correlation when the NBA is analyzed as a whole.
-2. Correlation Increase: I seek to investigate wether there is a correlation between a players increase in contract and their performance.
+2. If a players contract increases does their performance increase as well: I seek to investigate wether there is a correlation between a players increase in contract and their performance.
-3. Contract Valuation: Analyzing the relationship between player performance and contract value to determine if certain performance metrics are undervalued or overvalued in player contracts.
+3. Performance metrics as it relates to contract valuations: Analyzing the relationship between player performance and contract value to determine if certain performance metrics are undervalued or overvalued in player contracts.
 # Selection of Data
 The model processing and analysis are conducted using Google Collab.